kubesecurity/workload-api/README.md

 $ pydocstyle .
 ```

-## Databse connection
+## Database connection

-The databse connection is managed by `flask-sqlalchemy`, you need to setup the environment variables (either through Openshift Secrets/template/configmaps) or otherwise to set the proper values in the the `_POSTGRES_CONFIG` in the [config](/src/config.py).
+The database connection is managed by `flask-sqlalchemy`, you need to setup the environment variables (either through Openshift Secrets/template/configmaps) or otherwise to set the proper values in the the `_POSTGRES_CONFIG` in the [config](/src/config.py).
 The env-vars are:

  - PG_HOST
  - PG_DATABASE